mposolda/fapi-demo/README.md

 5) Try to enable switch `Require DPoP bound tokens` in the Keycloak admin console for your OIDC registered client.
 Switch can be seen in the section `Capability config` of
 OIDC client in the Keycloak admin console (See Server administration guide for more details).
 You can see that after doing this, the switch `Use DPoP` in the FAPI playground must be checked.
-Login without DPoP will not work as Token Request will return 400 HTTP error.
+Login without DPoP will not work and Token Request will return 400 HTTP error as DPoP is mandatory.

 6) In the Keycloak admin console, in the tab `Realm settings` -> tab `Client policies` -> tab `Profiles`, you can create new client profile called for example `dpop-profile` and add the client policy executor `dpop-enforcer-executor` to this profile.
 Configure executor according your preference.
 Then in the `Realm settings` -> `Client policies` -> `Policies`